sparticle999/SpaceCompany/README.md

 - Time Until Storage Full Display

 ##### Small Changes
-- Individual buttons to turn off Plasma and Meteorite Machines
+- individual buttons to turn off Plasma and Meteorite Machines
-- Turn-off switch for all energy producers/consumers
+- a turn-off switch for all energy producers/consumers
-- Alternative scientific formatting
+- alternative scientific formatting
 - Made it clear that Dyson Sections Costs reset when used
 - 'Off' Option For Autosaving
 - Science Forced 1 Decimal Until 100